EeroKokkonen/HiveOs-watchdog/README.md

 ## Modifying configs <ins>after</ins> installation
 If you want to change the price cap you can to do it by typing: <br />
 `nano /usr/local/etc/electric-watchdog/electric-watchdog.env` <br />
 And changing the price.
 After rebooting the rig, watchdog will follow the new price cap.

-More detailed information can be found above.
+<ins>More detailed information can be found above.</ins>

 ## Other usefull commands